shanjiang7/GraphNet/README.md

 # Note: if --compiler is omitted, PyTorch’s built-in compiler is used by default
 ```

+After that, ```graph_net.torch.test_compiler``` processes as below:
+1. Running the original model in eager mode to record a baseline.
+2. Compiling the model with the specified backend (e.g., CINN, TorchInductor, TVM).
+3. Executing the compiled model and collecting its runtime and outputs.
+4. Conduct speedup by comparing the compiled results against the baseline.

 **Step 2: Analysis**

 After processing, we provide ```graph_net/analysis.py``` to generate [violin plot](https://en.m.wikipedia.org/wiki/Violin_plot) based on the JSON results.